Riushda/MasterThesisFirewall/README.md

 The thermo has a decimal field to keep track of the temperature, it is attached to a categorization that defines cold below 10, average between 10 and 20 and hot above 20.
 Both the window and the heater have a single status field with two values: on and off.

 Then we define two relations: trigger_heater and trigger_window.
-The first ones only allow thermo to send cold and hot temperatures to the heater.
+The first one only allow thermo to send cold and hot temperatures to the heater.
 The second one does the same thing but with the window.

-Next, we define two dummy relations, one that disables the trigger_heater relationship if a hot temperature is observed and another one that deactivates the trigger_window relationship at night and between 18:00 and 19:00.
+Next, we define two dummy triggers, one that disables the trigger_heater relationship if a hot temperature is observed and another one that deactivates the trigger_window relationship at night and between 18:00 and 19:00.
 The night corresponds to a categorization that matches the time between 23:00 and 06:00.